brain-workshop/brainworkshop/Readme.txt

 Change Log:

 4.7:
+* Added Dual Audio n-back modes.
+Go to the Sound Selection screen to choose the sound set and channel (left, right, center) for each sound stimulus.
+* Number of trials per session now increases automatically with higher n-back levels.
+The calculation can be adjusted from the config file.
+   (Jonathan Toomim)
+* Timing resolution has been increased to 0.1 seconds, with a maximum speed of 0.3 seconds per trial.
-* Toggling Manual Mode no longer reverts to default settings
+* Toggling Manual Mode no longer reverts to default settings.
-* Title screen graphic is now colored inversely when a black background is selected
+* Title screen graphic is now colored inversely when a black background is selected.
-* Stats file may be specified on the command line with --statsfile, complementing the --configfile command line parameter
+* Stats file may be specified on the command line with --statsfile, complementing the --configfile command line parameter.

 4.5:
 * First release with Quad N-Back and other new modes